 CEPT is of the opinion that Resolution 417 (WRC-07) should be modified to detail the operational and technical means to facilitate sharing between AM(R)S systems operating in the band 960-1 164 MHz and non ICAO ARNS systems.

 Sharing studies with non ICAO ARNS systems.
-(Res 417 Considering g)
+(Resolution 417 (WRC-2007) Considering g)

 CEPT is of the opinion that sharing the 960-1164 MHz frequency band between networks in the aeronautical mobile (R) service and non-ICAO national systems in the aeronautical radionavigation service is feasible and is a matter which can be dealt with in ICAO.